 - You are okay relinquishing control of your customers’ experience to Amazon

 Inventory turnover is the speed at which a company sells and restocks inventory.
-Amazon tracks sellers inventory turnover and assesses fees based on the duration; in other words, sellers with products that sit in Amazon fulfillment centers for longer (i.e., have slow turnover rates) must pay higher FBA fees.
-Additionally, if a product sits in an Amazon fulfillment center longer than 365 days, they are additionally charged for long-term storage fees.
+Amazon tracks sellers’ inventory turnover and assesses fees based on the duration; in other words, sellers with products that sit in Amazon fulfillment centers for longer (i.e., have slow turnover rates) must pay higher FBA fees.
+Additionally, if a product sits in an Amazon fulfillment center longer than 365 days, they are charged long-term storage fees.

 FBA Fulfillment Fees

 All FBA sellers must pay FMA fees to cover the shipping and handling costs involved with fulfilling their company’s orders.
 These most likely cover the labor hours, packaging and overhead that Amazon incurs to provide this service.

 FBA and FBM have their pros and cons.
 To help you choose, we’ve laid out some key differences between the two fulfillment methods below: